Ferret

 Declarative

-ferret has a declarative query language that makes it easy to focus on a data that you need to get.
+ferret uses a declarative query language so you focus on the data you need, not the code to get it.

 Dynamic pages support